Urozelotes rusticus: Taxonomy

 The species was originally described by L. Koch in 1872 as Prosthesima rustica.
-It was later transferred to Urozelotes by Platnick & Murphy in 1984, who also synonymized numerous other species with it.
+It was later transferred to Urozelotes by Platnick & Murphy in 1984, in their revision of the genera Trachyzelotes and Urozelotes, at which time they also synonymised numerous other species with it.
 The species has probably accumulated the longest list of synonyms of any gnaphosid species due to its widespread distribution and synanthropic habits.
 It is known from both sexes and has been revised by Platnick and Murphy.